brunoarine/scripts/README.md

-# scripts
+# Bruno's scripts
-Personal scripts for computer maintenance and other utillities
+Personal scripts for computer maintenance and other utillities.